vercel/pkg/README.md

 ### Targets

-The final executables can generated for several target machines at a time.
-You can specify the list of targets via `--targets` option.
+`pkg` can generate executables for several target machines at a time.
+You can specify a comma-separated list of targets via `--targets` option.
 A canonical target consists of 3 elements, separated by dashes, for example `node6-macos-x64` or `node4-linux-armv6`: